'Disgraceful' administrative tribunal axed

 “The Albanese government is committed to restoring trust and confidence in Australia’s system of administrative review”.

-The attorney-general said current members of the existing tribunal will need to reapply for their positions once the new body has been created.
+Mr Dreyfus said current members of the existing tribunal would need to reapply for their positions once the new body had been created.

-He defended the decision to scrap the AAT as a result of long consideration, and said the government was proposing to appoint about 75 additional members to deal with the “shocking backlogs” of the current tribunal.
+He defended the decision to scrap the AAT as a result of long consideration, and said the government proposed to appoint about 75 additional members to deal with the current tribunal’s “shocking backlogs”.

-When asked if people who had associations with the former coalition government would be barred from being appointed, Mr Dreyfus said the process would be merit based.
+Asked if people who had associations with the former Coalition government would be barred from being appointed, Mr Dreyfus said the process would be merit based.

-On Labor-connected appointments, Mr Dreyfus said a set of criteria would be applied to every individual considered for a role.
+On Labor-connected appointments, Mr Dreyfus said a set of criteria would apply to every individual considered for a role.

-Mr Dreyfus said over the coming months a task force led by former High Court judge Patrick Keane will consult on the design of the new body, with legislation to be introduced next year.
+Mr Dreyfus said over the coming months a task force led by former High Court judge Patrick Keane would consult on the design of the new body.
+Legislation for it will be introduced next year.

 Matters currently before the tribunal will be unaffected.